-Difference between ‘contract of service’ and ‘contract for services’ in IR35 status
+IR35 Explained: ‘Contract of service’ and ‘contract for services’

-An understanding of the types of contracts between clients, agencies and contractors and employees is vital for a contractor to be able to determine whether they are working inside or outside of IR35.
+An understanding of the types of contracts between clients, agencies and contractors and employees is vital for contractors and hiring firms to be able to determine whether they are working inside or outside of IR35 or Off-payroll working.

-However, the debate over contracts of service and contracts for service has a long history in employment law, as has the employment status of agency workers long before the contracting sector took off and IR35 was introduced.
+The debate over contracts "of service" and contracts "for service" has a long history in both employment and tax law, as has the status of agency workers long before the contracting sector took off and IR35 was introduced.
+This guide will explain the IR35 issues related to these types of contracts and how they affect contractors and hiring firms.

 • An employee-employer contract is a contract of service